Diane Keaton: 1990–1999: Mature roles and reunion with Woody Allen

 Keaton reprised her role of Kay Adams in 1990's The Godfather Part III, set 20 years after the end of The Godfather, Part II.
-In 1993 Keaton starred in Manhattan Murder Mystery, her first major film role in a Woody Allen film since 1979.
-Her part was originally intended for Mia Farrow, but Farrow dropped out of the project after breaking up with Allen.
+In 1993, Keaton starred in the black comedy mystery Manhattan Murder Mystery, her first major film role in an Allen film since 1979.
+Her part was originally intended for Mia Farrow, but Farrow was dropped from project after breaking up with Allen.
 Todd McCarthy of Variety commended her performance, writing that she "nicely handles her sometimes buffoonish central comedic role".
 David Ansen of Newsweek wrote, "On screen, Keaton and Allen have always been made for each other: they still strike wonderfully ditsy sparks".
-For her performance, Keaton was nominated for a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
+For her performance, Keaton was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.

-In 1995 Keaton directed Unstrung Heroes, her first theatrically released narrative film.
-The movie, adapted from Franz Lidz's memoir, starred Nathan Watt as a boy in the 1960s whose mother (Andie MacDowell) is diagnosed with cancer.
+In 1995, Keaton directed Unstrung Heroes, her first theatrically released narrative film.
+The film, adapted from Franz Lidz's memoir, starred Nathan Watt as a boy in the 1960s whose mother (Andie MacDowell) is diagnosed with cancer.
 As her sickness advances and his inventor father (John Turturro) grows increasingly distant, the boy is sent to live with his two eccentric uncles (Maury Chaykin and Michael Richards).
 Keaton switched the story's setting from the New York of Lidz's book to the Southern California of her own childhood, and the four mad uncles were reduced to a whimsical odd couple.
 In an essay for The New York Times, Lidz said that the cinematic Selma had died not of cancer, but of "Old Movie Disease".
 "Someday somebody may find a cure for cancer, but the terminal sappiness of cancer movies is probably beyond remedy."
 Unstrung Heroes played in a relatively limited release and made little impression at the box office, but the film and its direction were generally well-received critically.